Undermining the usual order of architectural culture through queer feminist theory

 Good question.
 At the moment, I am back teaching in the design studio.
 But I am currently seeking funding for the next book project, in order to continue a fantastic collaboration together with the graphic designer that began with this project.

-Brady Burroughs presented Architectural Flirtations: A Love Storey in November 2016 at the School of Architecture.
+Brady Burroughs presented Architectural Flirtations: A Love Storey in November 2016 in the subject Architecture.